Descent-Guided Policy Gradient for Scalable Cooperative Multi-Agent Learning: Conclusion

 \section{Conclusion}

 In this work, we identified cross-agent noise as the central bottleneck in scaling cooperative MARL.
-DG-PG addresses this by augmenting each agent's policy gradient with an analytically computed per-agent guidance term derived from a domain-specific reference model.
-This reduces gradient variance from $\Theta(N)$ to $\mathcal{O}(1)$ while preserving the Nash equilibria of the original game.
-Experiments on a heterogeneous cloud scheduling benchmark confirm that DG-PG maintains consistent performance from 5 to 200 agents, while standard multi-agent policy gradient methods degrade rapidly with $N$.
+DG-PG addresses this bottleneck by deriving a per-agent descent signal from how each agent's action changes the deviation from an analytical reference state, then using this signal to guide policy-gradient updates.
+This guidance reduces per-agent gradient variance from $\mathcal{O}(N)$ to $\mathcal{O}(1)$ and yields agent-independent sample complexity, while preserving the Nash equilibria of the original cooperative game.
+The learned policy remains decentralized at execution time, with the analytical reference used only for training-time gradient guidance.
+On a heterogeneous cloud resource scheduling task with up to $N{=}1500$ agents, DG-PG shows scale-invariant convergence and maintains strong performance across all tested scales.

-DG-PG requires only that the analytical model indicate a beneficial direction for the system state, not that the reference be exactly achievable or directly translatable into agent actions.
-This makes DG-PG applicable to any cooperative domain where approximate analytical models are available, such as traffic networks and supply chains.
+DG-PG shows that analytical models can be used not merely to provide heuristics or controllers, but to address cross-agent noise in cooperative MARL.
+It only requires a directionally aligned reference, rather than an exact optimum, an attainable target, or an executable policy.
+DG-PG offers a principled route to reliable distributed decision-making and efficient learning in large-scale engineered systems, such as cloud platforms, traffic networks, and power grids.

-\textbf{Limitations and future work.} DG-PG is applicable to cooperative domains where an analytical model with informative gradients is available, and problems without such structure need alternative approaches.
-The guidance weight $\alpha$ follows a fixed schedule independent of $N$.
-Scale-adaptive scheduling that increases guidance at larger $N$ is a promising direction to close the remaining gap at $N{=}200$.
+\textbf{Limitations and future work.} DG-PG requires an analytical reference that is directionally aligned with the cooperative objective.
+Domains without such structure will need learned or alternative guidance, and applying DG-PG to a new system requires specifying the system state, deriving the reference, and verifying its alignment.
+The current guidance weight $\alpha$ is selected empirically, so future work should adapt $\alpha$ from online estimates of gradient variance, guidance variance, and their correlation.